SimonThambrose/robotica/README.md

 ```

 The `sens[]` array can also be required to be overwritten again when entering a function which checks for a certain reading.
-This can simply be done by calling the `digitalRead(<sensor>)` for each sensor again and adding them to the array like shown below.
+This can simply be done by calling the `digitalRead(<sensor>)` for each sensor again and adding them to the array.

 ```cp
 void checkForLeft() { // Function to check for a left corner